Skip to Main Content

 The Library subscribes many ebook collections.
 Examples for MUTH 111 include:

-Major works in American, European and Middle Eastern history.
-Includes many aspects of history, archaeology, art, folklore, literature, music, philosophy, political science, religion, and women's studies.
+Provides full-text access to major works in American, European and Middle Eastern history.
+Topics covered include many aspects of history plus archaeology, area studies, art, folklore, literature, music, philosophy, political science, religion, and women's studies.
+Records for these books should be in Omni.

-Provides access to about 600,000 ebooks from a wide variety of publishers.
+Provides access to about 600,000 electronic books (ebooks) Prom a wide variety of publishers.

-UPSO includes titles from Oxford University Press and others.
-Look for a green open lock icon for the items you can access.
+UPSO includes titles from Oxford University Press and other partner presses.
+QUL has access to selected titles, indicated by a green open lock icon on search results screens.

 Free ebook sites: